nrwl/nx/docs/angular/api-nest/generators/application.md

 Type: `boolean`

-Split the project configuration into <projectRoot>/project.json rather than including it inside workspace.json
+Split the project configuration into <projectRoot>/project.json rather than including it inside workspace.json.

 ### tags

 Type: `string`

-Add tags to the application (used for linting)
+Add tags to the application (used for linting).

 ### unitTestRunner